Shopify/themekit/docs/commands/index.md

 - `--config`, -c : specify a path for your config file.
 - `--no-update-notifier` : this will supress the update notifier that lets the user know when there is an applicable update available.
+- `--verbose, -v` : Enable more verbose output from the running command.
+If this is not provided a progress bar will be displayed instead.

 ## Bootstrap